-1. The designated safeguarding lead or year team will liaise with the alternative provision provider over planning and examination course requirements where appropriate.

-2. Relevant assessment information will be provided to the alternative provision provider if required.

-3. Awarding bodies may make special arrangements for pupils with permanent or longterm disabilities and learning difficulties, or temporary disabilities and illnesses.
+- 1. The designated safeguarding lead or Head or Year will liaise with the alternative provision provider over planning and examination course requirements where appropriate. - 2.
+Relevant assessment information will be provided to the alternative provision provider if required. - 3.
+Awarding bodies may make special arrangements for pupils with permanent or long-term disabilities and learning difficulties, or temporary disabilities and illnesses.
 Applications for such arrangements will be submitted by the school, or Local Authority if more appropriate, as early as possible.